netdata/netdata/src/collectors/apps.plugin/README.md

 ## Performance

-`apps.plugin` is a complex piece of software and has a lot of work to do We are proud that `apps.plugin` is a lot faster compared to any other similar tool, while collecting a lot more information for the processes, however the fact is that this plugin may require more CPU resources than the `netdata` daemon itself.
+We are proud that `apps.plugin` is a lot faster compared to any other similar tools, while collecting a lot more information for the processes, however the fact is that this plugin needs to traverse the entire process tree on every iteration, so its resources usage may be noticable.

 Under Linux, for each process running, `apps.plugin` reads several `/proc` files per process.
 Doing this work per-second, especially on hosts with several thousands of processes, may increase the CPU resources consumed by the plugin.

 In such cases, you many need to lower its data collection frequency.